Sixty-miler: Bad weather and heavy seas

-In January 1898, the brig, Minora, carrying coal from Newcastle to Sydney had foundered off Broken Bay, after unexpectedly shipping two large waves.
+In January 1898, a brig, Minora, carrying coal from Newcastle to Sydney had foundered off Broken Bay, after unexpectedly shipping two large waves.
 The ship sank in less than five minutes, leaving no time to launch the boats.
 Nonetheless, all her crew of seven survived the sinking, by clinging to wreckage, but were not rescued by a passing steamer, Tangier, during the night, and subsequently all but one died.
 Her captain, William Gallant, was the sole survivor; he was in the water for nearly 24-hours before being rescued.
 Under the command of the same captain, the ship that replaced Minora on the Newcastle-Sydney run, the schooner May Byrnes, was caught by a sudden change of wind direction, while entering Port Jackson, and was wrecked on North Head, in February 1901; all her crew survived.